-Upottery, Smeatharpe and Rawridge continue to miss out on
+Upottery, Smeatharpe and Rawridge will continue to miss out on

 In August 2014, Connecting Devon & Somerset (CDS) released new coverage maps showing that Upottery, Smeatharpe and Rawridge have now been declared "OUT OF PROGRAMME" by CDS and will get no benefit from the £94M being invested in Superfast Broadband (>24Mbps) across the two counties, despite the fact that the people of Upottery parish pay the same taxes as everyone else.